WA6YDQ/esafe/README.md

 Options to esafe are:

-on         enable and mount
+on:         enable and mount

-off        disable and unmount
+off:        disable and unmount

-status     show current status
+status:     show current status

-new        build a new encrypted filesystem
+new:        build a new encrypted filesystem

-addkey	   add an additional key to the filesystem
+addkey:	   add an additional key to the filesystem

-delkey     delete an existing key
+delkey:     delete an existing key

-changekey  change an existing key
+changekey:  change an existing key

-dump       show encrypted filesystem header info
+dump:       show encrypted filesystem header info

 Warning: deleting the final (only) key will disable the filesystem with no chance of recovery.

+Place the file esafe in /usr/local/bin or where ever you keep your executables.
+Running esafe new will build a new encrypted filesystem.
+If your machine does not have /sbin/cryptsetup the esafe script will use apt-get install to install it.
+If your machine doesn't use apt-get you can manually install the cryptsetup programs.

+Once the file /root/esafe.bin is fully created it can be copied as a backup.
+It can be kept on a usb flash drive.